 A New Brand, a New Direction

 That leads us to today.
-We are launching a new brand—one that better defines who we are today, what we do, one that will make it easier for clients, potential clients and friends to remember not only our name, but also our services.
+We are launching a new brand—one that better defines who we are and what we do.
+It will make it easier for clients, potential clients and friends to remember not only our name, but also our services.
 We put a lot of thought, introspection, time and effort into the new brand.
-We wanted something simple, yet powerful, easy to remember, yet impactful and professional, yet memorable.
+It was crucial to create something simple, yet powerful and easy to remember.
+It has to be impactful and professional, while being descriptive of our industry and the work we perform.
 We believe the new brand achieves these goals.

 Our New Name

 The name we have chosen is Streamline.
 It is a word that started out in use for the automotive, aerospace and marine industries to mean improving the aerodynamics of a shape to decrease drag and resistance.
-Like our company has changed over time, so Streamline has been adapted over time for use in business, such as in regard to a workflow within an organization that has been simplified and improved to make it more efficient and productive.
+Our company has changed over time, and Streamline has been adapted over for use in business, such as in regard to a workflow within an organization that has been simplified and improved to make it more efficient and productive.